 LEXINGTON, Ky.
 (July 11, 2019) — The University of Kentucky Office of Nationally Competitive Awards has announced that seven doctoral students and alumni have been selected to receive government-funded National Science Foundation (NSF) Graduate Research Fellowships.
-In addition, four other UK students received honorable mention recognition from the NSF.
+In addition, five other UK students received honorable mention recognition from the NSF.

 NSF Fellows receive a three-year annual stipend of $34,000 along with a $12,000 cost of education allowance for tuition and fees for a research-based master's or doctoral degree in a STEM (science, technology, engineering or mathematics) field.
 Annually, the NSF awards approximately 1,500 fellowships from an applicant pool of over 12,000.

 "Receiving a GRFP award from NSF is an incredible honor," NSF Fellow Lauren Mehanna said.
 "The GRFP gives me more independence with my research project, as I will not have to rely on outside funding for support.
 It also gives me access to numerous other resources provided by NSF.
 I am looking forward to guiding my own research project in the direction of where my interests take me that hopefully will lead to significant discoveries in the chemical and biomedical engineering realms."

 NSF GRFP recipient Rebekah Eleazer is also excited for the opportunities the fellowship will afford her.
 "This award enables me to conduct my graduate research by covering my cost of education and stipend.
 It will also provide paid opportunities to collaborate and conduct research with experts abroad, as well as provide internship opportunities in federal agencies."

 UK’s newest NSF fellows and the areas of research they will be pursuing are:

 - Rachel Boone, a 2019 UK chemical engineering graduate from Stanton, Kentucky, who will pursue research in chemical engineering at Vanderbilt University;